anik-kaushik-kumar/simple-ai-resume-analyzer/README.md

-# Simple AI Resume Analyzer
+# Simple, Lightweight AI Resume Analyzer

 ## ✅ What It Does
 Takes in two .txt files: resume and job description